kbinani/colormap-shaders/README.md

-# glsl-colormap
+# colormap-shaders

-A collection of GLSL fragment shaders to draw color map like this:
+A collection of shaders to draw color map like this:

 ![rainbow](sample/transform_rainbow.png).